charonsboat/ncm/README.md

-# ncm
+# nginx configuration manager

-A full-featured Nginx configuration management tool (built in Rust).
+ncm is a command line tool for nginx configuration management (built in Rust).

 ## Installation